Leadership for an Industry 4.0 World

 Building an organizational culture that facilitates the ongoing creation of new value is not rocket science.
 But it requires a fundamental change in perspective on the part of the organization’s managers, a change that will challenge current management practices, including how a manager’s performance is measured and evaluated.
 To be successful in a 4.0 World, organizations will now need to evaluate their managers not only on the basis of what they have delivered, but also by the readiness of their teams to deliver in an unknown future.
 Here’s the big insight… winning in the Fourth Industrial Revolution is not about speed.
 It’s about non-stop strategic change which constantly advances the organization toward its stated goals.

-So, what does a 4.0 Leader look like?
+So, what does an Industry 4.0 Leader look like?

 Not only can 4.0 Leaders manage the space in between people while they build a high-performance culture – they never rest.
 They never allow the organization to crest.
 They know success is not a sprint but a never-ending marathon.
 In a 4.0 World change is ongoing.
 The 4.0 Leader is constantly developing and strengthening the organization’s change muscle.
 The successful organization in a 4.0 World is like the Tortoise, constantly moving forward, never stopping, never resting.